 · Seal Entry Points

 Once professionals have removed the mice from your home it is time to make sure that none can get back in.
 This is also easier for professionals to do as they know what to look for and common entry points for rodents.
 If you decide to try to do this step yourself, you will need to spend some time both inside and outside of your house looking for any gaps.
 Keep in mind that mice can squeeze themselves through holes the size of a pencil, so this step will require an eye for detail.

 Anywhere mice could have been should be cleaned.
 They are very dirty creatures and leave behind germs that can make you sick.
 Sometimes it is hard to see evidence of where they have been.
 Take the time to clean thoroughly.
 You could even turn it into an early spring-cleaning session.

-Discovering mice in your home is not something that anyone wants to deal with.
+Discovering mice in your home is not something that anyone wants to deal with, we really want to keep mice out.
 Take some of these steps like sealing holes and cleaning up to prevent this from happening to you in the first place.
 If you find yourself in the unlucky situation of needing a professional to come remove these pests, know that you are in good hands with us.